KZhang2002/webRepo/backend/README.md

 #### Parameters

-The following optional parameters can be included in the request body as JSON:
+The following optional parameters can be included in the JSON-formatted body:

 - `query` (string): a space-separated list of keywords to search for in the title and item description of listings.
 - `tags` (array of strings): a list of tags to filter listings by.
 Only listings that have at least one tag matching the tags in the list will be returned.
 - `minPrice` (number): the minimum price for a listing to be returned.
 - `maxPrice` (number): the maximum price for a listing to be returned.
+- `user` (string): the email of the seller whose listings should be returned.

 ### POST `/listing`

-Post a query to this endpoint to create a listing.
+Post a JSON-formatted body to this endpoint to create a listing.

 #### Parameters

-The following parameters must be included in the query string:
+The following parameters must be included in the JSON-formatted body:

 - `title` (required): A string that contains the title of the listing.
 - `price` (required): A float that represents the price of the listing.